 In Tajikistan, the GEFF programme provides finance, technical assistance and investment incentives to the private sector to contribute to the country’s transition to a green economy.
 GEFF Tajikistan is a product of the European Bank for Reconstruction and Development (EBRD), working in cooperation with the Green Climate Fund (GCF), the Republic of Korea (ROK) and the European Union (EU).
 The Facility operates through Participating Financial Institutions in Tajikistan, supporting its green economy transition with $25 million of financing for energy and resource efficiency investments.

 GEFF Tajikistan [Agricultural Value Chains] supports Tajikistan’s agricultural value chain development.
 In partnership with the European Union, GEFF Tajikistan [Agricultural Value Chains] offers investment incentives for farmers and businesses investing in modern and efficient equipment and technologies (See Grant Support).

 GEFF Tajikistan [Commercial and Residential] aims to help Tajik households and businesses adopt technologies and practices to reduce pressure on water, energy and other resources.

 There are two basic approaches:

-Items on the Technology Selector are eligible to be financed using GEFF without any further technical approval.
+Items on the Green Technology Selector are eligible to be financed using GEFF without any further technical approval.
 All save energy, or save water or use renewable energy.
-To qualify to appear on the Technology Selector, items must meet or exceed high technical performance standards defined by GEFF engineers and set by the EBRD as technical eligibility criteria for GEFF.
+To qualify to appear on the Green Technology Selector, items must meet or exceed high technical performance standards defined by GEFF engineers and set by the EBRD as technical eligibility criteria for GEFF.

 Some green investments can benefit from specific solutions that are not obvious or available under the simple “pre-approved” approach described above.
 In these cases, the EBRD provides free expert advice to help identify the best solutions and ensure that the most appropriate green technologies and services are financed.